The Student Nurses: Development

 Rothman says when she started work on the movie she did not consider it an "exploitation film".

 I first learned the term when it was used in a review of The Student Nurses.
 I thought I was making low-budget genre films.
 But whatever I was making was called, it irritated me that many contemporary films, regardless of their budgets, were dishonest about everything from sexual politics to social conflict.
 Since I didn't know how long I would be able to work making any kind of film, I decided to say what I wanted while I had the chance, instead of playing it safe...
 The women in my films are independent in thought and action.
 I think this stands out because of the limited, usually subordinate roles, that were written for them in that era.
 It was indeed my intention to change that in my films.
 I wanted to create – as in the real world I wanted to see – a more equal and just balance of power between the sexes.
 That is why in some scenes the men are nude as well as the women, which definitely was not the convention then.
 But I wanted the women's independence to extend far beyond that issue to a life filled with meaning and purpose beyond marriage.
 Some women lived such lives in the Seventies, but it was a more novel idea in life and films than it is today.

+Rothman said Corman did not ask for the more progressive elements of the movie, such as the abortion sequence and depiction of Chicano labor issues.
+However "we had both known him for a number of years now, and we knew that he was very open-minded about these issues, and so we didn’t expect him to not accept them, and in fact that turned out to be true."

+Rothman said there were several reasons the film would focus on four nurses as opposed to one: it would mean there could be several pretty actresses, the responsibility of the lead roles would not fall on one actress, she could explore relationships between woman, and there had been successful films about young doctors a decade earlier.

+It has been argued the film was very much part of the three girls movie genre.